 Democrats = tax and spend Big Government protectionist party.
 We have to slowly chip away at this devouring behemoth.
 Never give up.

-Sherrill (NJ) and Spanberger (VA) are fine picks for Governor in blue states.
+Sherrill (NJ) and Spanberger (VA) are not the worst results for Governor in blue states.
 Both are patriots.
 Both are moderates.
 And Republicans didn’t put up good competition.
+Especially in VA, that was historically purple.

 There are multiple Democrat Socialists of America members running for city councils next cycle.
 When 5 Mamdani’s populate councils and boards, you’ll be asking why you are being fined for spare bedrooms, property taken for low income housing, and 18 story project structures going up behind your backyard…